AlphaZero8/shop-bridge/README.md

 ## Shop Bridge
+A platform to manage products.
+You can view all the products available in the database, add a new product, edit an existing product or delete a product that is no longer required!
 ### To run the project on your local system
 #### Clone repository
 1. Open the Terminal (Mac OS) or Command Prompt (Windows) and navigate to a folder where you want to clone the repository.